Full-Thrust/ftmap/README.txt

    main elements of an ftmap, *ignored* if -b specified

 -v verbose mode it tells you whats its doing on

+-w wallpaper tile the background otherwise stretch it into the final bitmap size

 Format of data file